Ptolemy III Euergetes: Later reign (241–222 BC)

-However, in 229 BC, the Cleomenean War (229–222 BC) broke out between the Achaian League and Cleomenes III of Sparta.
-As a result, in 226 BC, Aratos of Sicyon the leader of the Achaian League forged an alliance with the Macedonian king Antigonus III.
-Ptolemy III responded by immediately breaking off relations with the Achaian League and redirecting his financial support to Sparta.
-Most of the rest of the Greek states were brought under the Macedonian umbrella in 224 BC when Antigonus established the "Hellenic League".
+However, in 229 BC, the Cleomenean War (229–222 BC) broke out between the Achaean League and Cleomenes III of Sparta.
+As a result, in 226 BC, Aratos of Sicyon the leader of the Achaean League forged an alliance with the Macedonian king Antigonus III.
+Ptolemy III responded by immediately breaking off relations with the Achaean League and redirecting his financial support to Sparta.
+Most of the rest of the Greek states were brought under the Macedonian umbrella in 224 BC when Antigonus revived the Hellenic League of Philip II of Macedon under the name of the "League of Leagues".
 However Aetolia and Athens remained hostile to Macedon and redoubled their allegiance to Ptolemy III.
 In Athens, in 224 BC, extensive honours were granted to Ptolemy III to entrench their alliance with him, including the creation of a new tribe named Ptolemais in his honour and a new deme named Berenicidae in honour of Queen Berenice II.
 The Athenians instituted a state religious cult in which Ptolemy III and Berenice II were worshipped as gods, including a festival, the Ptolemaia.
 The centre of the cult was the Ptolemaion, which also served as the gymnasium where young male citizens undertook civic and military training.

 Cleomenes III suffered serious defeats in 223 BC and Ptolemy III abandoned his support for him in the next year – probably as a result of an agreement with Antigonus.
 The Egyptian king seems to have been unwilling to commit actual troops to Greece, particularly as the threat of renewed war with the Seleucids was looming.
 Cleomenes III was defeated and forced to flee to Alexandria, where Ptolemy III offered him hospitality and promised to help restore him to power.
 However, these promises were not fulfilled, and the Cleomenian War would in fact be the last time that the Ptolemies intervened in mainland Greece.